abesford/seizzmic-site-0c00b/src/pages/what-we-do.md

       - title: Design your future
         price: ''
         details: >
-          We help you make sense of how your  business operations need to change in response

-          so that your organisation is ready to meet its biggest challenges as you deliver your plans.
+          We help you make sense of how your business needs to change to meet its biggest challenges and deliver your vision.

           We help you get all the elements of your business working brilliantly